goodarzilab/RBP_modules/README.md

   - tidyverse (v2.0.0)

 For the installation of individual package dependencies, please follow the official installation guides provided by each package's documentation.
 Installation time might vary depending on your system.

-We recommend using conda to create the "RBP_modules" environment from a provided yml file, see below.
+We recommend using conda to create the RBP_modules environment from a provided yml file, see below.

 ### Operating Systems
 - Tested on Ubuntu 20.04 LTS and Windows 10